Harry and Meghan’s ‘happy holidays’ card features rare pictures of family life

 The photo including Archie, 5, and Lilibet, 3, shows their two children from behind as they run toward their parents.

-Harry and Meghan are keen to keep their kids out of the spotlight, so Archie and Lilibet haven't been pictured in public in recent years.
+Harry and Meghan are keen to keep their children out of the spotlight, so Archie and Lilibet haven't been pictured in public in recent years.

 Lilibet is pictured in a summer dress, seemingly confirming Harry's previous assertion that his daughter inherited Meghan's long hair.
 Archie, her older brother, was wearing a khaki jumper and jeans.